-- The Trevor Project takes an empathetic and non-judgmental approach to our conversations with LGBTQ young people in crisis.
-You may take a similar approach as you navigate challenging conversations regarding racial justice, police brutality, and protesting during a global pandemic. - Don't make assumptions.
+The Trevor Project takes an empathetic and non-judgmental approach to our conversations with LGBTQ+ young people in crisis.
+You may take a similar approach as you navigate challenging conversations in a polarized political climate.

+- Don't make assumptions.
 Emotional reactions to traumatizing events are complex and at times hard to express with words.
 Approach conversations without assuming that your peers know everything you know, and don't assume that you know their experience, either. - Validate their emotions.
 Your peers may be experiencing a wide range of emotions right now, and that's okay.
-Even if they express potentially conflicting feelings, it's important to normalize those emotions.
+Even if they express potentially conflicting feelings, it's important to listen to and understand those emotions.
 While it might be tempting to help them channel their feelings into direct action, be sure to first reflect back and acknowledge their feelings before exploring action steps.